fxboxed/eugo/content/ireland/_index.md

 ![Lively Temple Bar at night with colorful pubs and crowds.](/imgs/ireland/temple-bar.webp)

-Welcome to [Temple Bar](https://www.tripadvisor.com/Attraction_Review-g186605-d188821-Reviews-Temple_Bar-Dublin_County_Dublin.html), the beating heart of Dublin's vibrant nightlife and cultural scene.
+Welcome to the Temple Bar, the beating heart of Dublin's vibrant nightlife and cultural scene.

 **This area is a must-see for anyone visiting the city.**